Modesty in medical settings

 Modesty in medical settings refers to the practices and equipment used to preserve patient modesty in medical examination and clinics.

-Tools for modesty
+History

 Prior to the invention of the stethoscope, a physician who wanted to perform auscultation to listen to heart sounds or noise inside a body would have to physically place their ear against the body of the person being examined.
 In 1816, male physician René Laennec invented the stethoscope as a way to respect the modesty of a female patient, as it would have been awkward for him to put his ear on her chest.

+Methods

-Hospital gowns increase modesty as compared to the patient presenting nude, but in the past have been odd clothing which exposes the body.
-Some contemporary changes to the design of hospital gowns are proposed.
+Hospital gowns increase modesty as compared to the patient presenting nude, but in the past, there have been odd clothing which exposes the body.
+Some contemporary changes to the design of hospital gowns have been proposed.

+Examination of children

+The American Urological Association recommends that all children receive genital and anorectal examinations at routine physical examinations.
+Pediatric male genital examinations prioritize checking for capability of foreskin retraction and testicular abnormalities.
+Pediatric female genital examinations involve inspecting for swelling of the labia, impreforate hymen, and vaginal discharge.
+Both male and female pediatric genital and anorectal examinations also check for urethral discharge, hernias, hydroceles, and defects of the spinal cord and spinal column.

+During pediatric genital and anorectal exams, communication techniques should be tailored to the developmental level of the child.
+Providers should ask for permission at each step of the examination, explain the process, and clearly communicate with parents and caregivers who are present.
+Older children should have the opportunity to have a non-parental chaperone.